gt-cec/tmm-hri/README.md

 4. Should be good to go, if you run into import errors just install the requisite pip packages

 `pip3 install python-opencv matplotlib ...`

+Detectron2 works OK, but is a bit old and hard to set up.
+Some peers recommended a GLEE -> SAM2 pipeline for better results and vocabulary.

+Installing SAM2 and GLEE was painless, however running GLEE (app.py) required a number of additional pip installs.
+It is best to see GLEE's INSTALL.md file (from the GLEE GitHub page).
+Notably, an error "could not import module pycocotools.ytvos" requires that you go to the pycocotools GitHub repo (https://github.com/youtubevos/cocoapi/tree/master/PythonAPI/pycocotools), download the ytvos.py and ytvoseval.py files and place them in the anaconda site packages for pycocotools.